jgraley/inferno-cpp2v/bc/readme.md

 ## Regexes

-You can put these in the "Unimportant text" box to tell Beyond Compare that some parts of the logs are unimportant.
+You can put these in the "Unimportant Text" box (Session Settings) to tell Beyond Compare that some parts of the logs are unimportant.

+Note: Don't double-click in the Unimportant Text box, use the + button instead.

 ### A full serial number